-15. TEACHER WORK DAY
+15. TEACHER WORKDAY

-15.1.
-The teacher work day will be for 7 hours and 10 minutes in length including duty free lunch and preparation time.
-However, meetings and/or conferences required by the administration may extend beyond the teacher work day.
-Teachers will not be assigned non-classroom duties outside their work day, during their duty free lunch period or during their preparation time with the exception of each teacher being required to work the following duty rotations: a before school, lunch or after school duty that will not exceed 40 minutes during the teacher work week.
-Before and after school duty will be considered as time outside the teacher work-day (7 hrs.
-10 mins.).
-A teacher may volunteer to work a lunch duty that is within their teacher work-day, and is part of their duty-free lunch period.
+- 15.1.
+The teacher workday will be for 7 hours and 20 minutes and will be sufficient in length to meet the district's approved annual instructional calendar, including duty free lunch and preparation time.
+(19-20) - 15.2 Teacher Workday Duties/Assignments and Rotations/and Required Meetings or Conferences: Teachers will not be assigned non-classroom duties outside the workday, during their duty-free lunch period or during preparation periods, except for the following rotations: duty before school, lunch or after school, not to exceed 40 minutes per week.
+A teacher may volunteer to work a lunch-duty that is within their teacher workday and is part of their duty-free lunch period.
 Duty rotations will be fair and equitable at each site.
 Seniority in the district will be used to resolve scheduling conflicts when necessary.
-There is no carry forward of duty time from one week to the next, and duty missed will be expected to be made up.
+There is no carry-forward of duty time from one week to the next, and duty missed will be expected to be made up.
+Meetings and/or conferences required by the administration may extend beyond the teacher workday.
+(19-20)

-15.1a.
-Traveling teachers will be assigned a home site by Administration.
-During professional development days, conferences, meetings, and for the purpose of evaluations - traveling teachers will have a home site that they report to instead of having to report to ALL sites that they serve.
+- 15.2a.
+Traveling Teachers will be assigned a home site by Administration.
+During professional development days, conferences, meetings, and for the purpose of evaluations traveling teachers will have a home site that they report to instead of having to report to ALL sites that they serve. - 15.3.

-15.2.
 Site meetings will be confined to specific times, no more than three and one-half hours per month, excluding professional days.

-15.3.
-In the event of inclement weather or other conditions that require school to be closed, contract days will be reduced to ensure a minimum of 1080 hours of classroom instruction.
+Each site will be expected to have a minimum of one Monthly staff meeting after school.
+(19-20) - 15.4.
+In the event of inclement weather or other conditions that require school to be closed, contract days will be reduced to ensure a minimum of 1080 hours of classroom instruction, - 15.5.
+All Certified Employees will work 175 days, including parent conferences and professional days, according to the Instructional Year Calendar as approved by the Chickasha Public Schools Board of Education.
+The approved School Year Instructional Calendar will meet the standards according to the State Board of Education regarding minimum number of days/hours and/or criteria for exceptions.
+(19-20)

+15.6 New teachers in attendance will be paid for the two days outside of the contract for New Teacher Orientation at a rate of \$150/day.
+(19-20)